pridit-a2oa/docker-arma2oaserver-wine/README.md

 # Arma 2: Operation Arrowhead Server

-This repository contains the files required to build an image with the dependencies to operate an **Arma 2: Operation Arrowhead** server, leveraging Docker and Wine.
+This repository contains the files required to build an image with the dependencies to operate an **Arma 2: Operation Arrowhead** server, using [Docker](https://www.docker.com/) and [Wine](https://www.winehq.org/) to achieve this.

+> [!NOTE]
+> These instructions assume basic understanding of `git` and `docker` CLI use, that you have a Linux environment capable of executing these commands, and a disk with at least **10 GB** of available space.

 ## Requirements